lollo03/NotACMS/README.md

 # The db.json file

 In this file are stored the credentials and all the customization settings.
-Please **hidden this file** if you use apache the file is alredy hidden.
+Please **hide this file** if you use apache the file is alredy hidden.
 The file is alredy very self-explanatory.

 ```
 {